HamedFathi/Replay/Idea.md

 # TODO

+* Name of all .vscreplay files in whole project should be unique.
 * Saving cursor posion in pause or deactiving the windows, ask for continue.
-* adding snippet for all commands & chars
+* Adding snippet for all commands & chars:
     * vsplay-down
     * vsplay-down-more
     * vsplay-up